GabrielSlima/blog/articles/clean-code-is-important-to-know.md

     <h3>Object Oriented Programming (OOP)</h3>
     <p>
         In procedural programming, our system/application is composed by procedures/functions/methods and data strucutres.
-        To help us to organize things, let's say, if a source file is getting too long, modules can be used to split the code into one or more other source files.
+        To help us to better organize things, let's say, if a source file is getting too long, modules can be used to split the code into one or more other source files.
     </p>
     <p>
         In Object Oriented Programming our system/application is composed by Objects.
-We also have procedures and data structures, but the objects group them and act as if they were independent from each other.
+We also have procedures and data structures, but classes and objects groups them and act as if they were independent from each other.
     </p>
     <h4>Classes</h4>
     <p>
         The definition of a class can be achieved in a few words, a class is a template for creating objects or data structures.
 Classes can be composed by data (variables/attributes) and behaviors (methods/functions).
-        The functions can have (or not) a body.
+        The functions can (or not) have a body.
     </p>
     <h4>What objects are?</h4>
     <p>
         Objects are like mini programs that runs within the system/application.
 They are composed by data and behaviors members.
 The data members represents the object's state.
-The behavior members are used to change the object's state or retrive information about them.
+The behavior members are used to change the object's state or retrieve information about them.
     </p>
     <p>
         Objects can interact with each other by using each other's public interfaces.
         For instance, you can have a <strong>report_generator</strong> object and a <strong>report_printer</strong>
         one.
-The can call each other's public behaviors.
+They can call each other's public behaviors.
     </p>
     <h4>Data Strucutres created based on classes?</h4>
     <p>